 B-1 visas are for individuals traveling to the U.S. for business—to negotiate a contract, to meet with associates, to attend a conference, to settle an estate, etc.

 B-2 visas are for individuals traveling to the U.S. for vacation, tourism, or for medical care.

 Applying for a Business Visitor or Tourist Visa

 To apply for a B-1 or B-2 visa, a foreign national must file Form DS-160, Online Nonimmigrant Visa Application, with the U.S. Department of State.
-An applicant must have a current photograph and valid passport.
-He or she will be interviewed at the U.S. embassy or consulate in their home nation and must establish nonimmigrant intent—in other words, the applicant must prove that he or she intends to return to his or her country of origin after visiting the U.S.
+An applicant must have a current photograph or digital image and valid passport.
+They will be interviewed at the U.S. embassy or consulate in their home nation and must establish nonimmigrant intent—in other words, the applicant must prove that he or she intends to return to his or her country of origin after visiting the United States.

 The maximum allowed length of stay for these visas is generally six months.

 Visa Waiver Program

 Through the Visa Waiver Program (VWP), foreign nationals from specific countries are permitted to enter the United States for business or tourism without B-1 or B-2 visas as long as their length of stay is no more than 90 days.

 Currently, nationals from the following 38 countries are eligible for the VWP: